Mayank0875/DSA-Problem/Company Based/TikTok/The Celestial Frog/problem.md

 ## Description

 A legendary Frog is preparing to travel across the galaxy.
-The path is a straight line consisting of $n$ star-platforms.
+The path is a straight line consisting of `n` star-platforms.

 The frog starts at platform 0 and wishes to reach platform $n$.
-On each move, the frog can jump forward either **1 platform** or **2 platforms**.
+On each move, the frog can jump forward either `1 platform` or `2 platforms`.

-Your task is to calculate the total number of distinct ways the frog can reach exactly platform $n$.
-Since the distance $n$ can be extremely large, return the answer modulo $10^9 + 7$.
+Your task is to calculate the total number of distinct ways the frog can reach exactly platform `n`.
+Since the distance `n` can be extremely large, return the answer modulo `10^9 + 7`.

 ## Examples